 Remember a Happy Halloween is a safe Halloween.
-Our mascot, Rupert shares some Halloween safety tips.
+The Burke Mortgage mascot, Rupert, shares some Halloween safety tips.
 Have fun & be safe!

 A Happy Halloween is a Safe Halloween!